jtangney/gke-federated-learning/testing/README.md

 - deploy test pod to the testing namespace.
 This namespace is enabled for istio injection
 `kubectl apply -f ./testing/test.yaml -n test`

+- wait for the pod to be ready
+`kubectl wait --for=condition=Ready pod -l app=test -n default`

-- Verify the pod does have an istio-proxy sidecar container
+- Verify the pod has an istio-proxy sidecar container
 `kubectl -n test get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`

 #### Test the interaction